parulnith/Predicting-the-Future-with-Facebook-s-Prophet/README.md

-This repository accompanies the Me Medium article with the same name.
+This repository accompanies the Medium article with the same name.

 ## Predicting the 'Future' with Facebook's Prophet